Vito Alessio Robles: Early years

-He was born in 1879 in Saltillo, Coahuila, (baptized 30 August 1879 - San Esteban protomártir), the eldest of the seven sons of Dominic Alessio Bello, a merchant from Salerno, Italy, and Crisanta Robles Rivas.
-His siblings, José Alessio Robles and Miguel Alessio Robles, were also military generals; his other siblings included Domingo Alessio Robles (1884-), María Catarina Alessio Robles (1886-), Ricardo Alessio Robles (1889), and María Alessio Robles (1890).
+He was born in 1879 in Saltillo, Coahuila, (baptized 30 August 1879 – San Esteban protomártir), the eldest of the seven sons of Dominic Alessio Bello, a merchant from Salerno, Italy, and Crisanta Robles Rivas.
+His brothers, José Alessio Robles and Miguel Alessio Robles, were also military generals; his other siblings included Domingo Alessio Robles (1884–), María Catarina Alessio Robles (1886–), Ricardo Alessio Robles (1889), and María Alessio Robles (1890).
 He studied at the Ateneo Fuente.
 In 1896, he entered the Heroic Military Academy where he pursued a career in engineering, graduating in December 1903 as a lieutenant in the Corps of Engineers and served the same institution as a professor, and served the army with total loyalty.
 His campaign as an army officer covered México city, Jalapa, Monterrey and Sonora.
 He met his future wife, Espinosa Como Cuevas Trinidad at the Río Yaqui, Sonora.
 In the fight against Madero in Chihuahua, he was injured at Malpaso.
 He married Cuevas Espinosa in 1906, and they had four children, including the early women engineer Ángela Alessio Robles y Cuevas (b.
-1919).
+1917).

 Career

 After his scholastic career, he was assigned the task of building Monterrey Square, barracks and Pótam Toros in the Yaqui region.
 He was also responsible for building the national dockyard at the Guaymas Port in Sonora.
 He was then given the war duty to fight the Yaqui Indians from 1905 to 1908.
 On his return from the military operations, in 1908, he was assigned the task of building the headquarters of La Piedad in the capital.
 In 1908 itself, he was made the Professor of Communications at the Military School.
 His campaign as an army officer covered México city, Jalapa, Monterrey and Sonora.
 He met his future wife, Espinosa Como Cuevas Trinidad at the río Yaqui, Sonora.
 In the fight against Madero in Chihuahua, he was injured at Malpaso.

-After his return to the capital he held several public offices and was chief of staff of Gen. Manuel Gordillo.
+After his return to the capital he held several public offices and was chief of staff of Manuel Gordillo.
 He was assigned as Military Attache, from October 1912 to February 1913, at the Legation of Mexico in Rome.
 He took voluntary discharge from the army and then joined the revolutionary movement of Francisco I, as he did not agree with the regime of Victoriano Huerta.
 Alessio Robles was Governor of the Mexican Federal District for one year from 1 January 1915.